<%@ Language=JavaScript %> G0ISW HF/VHF/UHF Station

 I have therefore dismantled and given away, to local radio amateurs, all of my previously used large HF directional antennas, taken down my mast and rotator.
 I am now mostly active near home either walking or in my car on 144/432 MHz FM using my local repeaters GB3EV (145.700 MHz) and GB3CA (433.325 MHz).

-However, I have recently in August 2010 uncovered a closed section of loft space.
+However, I had in August 2010 uncovered a closed section of loft space.

 I have removed a disused water header tank, which has given me just enough room to potentially install indoors my favourite VHF/UHF Create Log Periodic 5130-1N 50-1300 MHz antenna, in a fixed 130 degree direction facing South-East towards Continental Europe.
 Unfortunately I cannot rotate the antenna in this space, but 95% of my previous QSO's have all been in this direction!